Regulations

 3. Disclosure requirements in ESRS covered by its sustainability reporting (ESRS 2 IRO-2)

-Use Software to Reflect your Materiality Assessment and Streamline the CSRD Reporting Process
+ESG Software: Document Double Materiality Analysis and Streamline CSRD Reporting Process

-Sunhat’s software solution supports you in covering all the ESRS disclosure requirements of material topics and simplifies your reporting practice.
+Sunhat’s Proof AI solution supports you in covering all the ESRS disclosure requirements of material topics and simplifies your reporting practice.
 By reflecting the outcomes of your materiality assessment in a software, you make sure to capture your materiality assessment in a structured and accessible way.

 Sunhat’s software solution can help you to: